Join us in celebrating our community

 500 Benedict Road, Pittsfield

-The Live United Community Celebration event will celebrate volunteers
+The Live United Community Celebration event celebrates volunteers who

-who make a positive difference in the Berkshires!
+make a positive difference in the Berkshires.
+Thank you for joining us.

 Thank you to our sponsor